 2018 will mark the 150 year anniversary of the founding of Bankfoot House by pioneers William and Mary Grigor.
 Established as the lunch stop and staging post for the Cobb & Co route from Brisbane to the Gympie goldfields, it also served as the post office, accommodation house and supply store.

 To celebrate this important milestone, a program of special events will be held throughout the year celebrating the stories of Bankfoot House.
+The Friends of Bankfoot House will conduct tours of the historic house from 10.00 am to 3.00 pm at each event.

 Sunday 29 April, 10.00 am – 12.00 noon